GeoffreyHuck/blog/README.md

 Then synchronize the articles by login in `/login` and clicking on the `Synchronize articles` button.

+## Tests

+To run the tests, type the following command :

+    vendor/bin/phpunit

 ## Updating

 In development environnement :